datopia/pixyll/_drafts/hitchhiker.md

 ## Authentication

-Since the whole data structure is properly merkelized authentication is trivial.
+Since the whole data structure is properly merklized authentication is trivial.
 We can in fact sign the root of the database indices for our blockchain after each created block and replicate the index partially or in whole in a P2P fashion with readily available read-scaleable replication techniques.
 This will